stemmlerjs/khalilstemmler.com/src/pages/about/index.md

 display_picture: /img/me.jpg
 ---

-I'm Khalil, a web designer / developer specializing in helping businesses with the development of custom Shopify applications.
+I'm Khalil, a freelance web designer / developer specializing in Ecommerce theme and application development, particularly on Shopify.

 My background is as a software and network engineer, and Iʼve worked with numerous sorts of platforms, web frameworks and languages.

 I'm also the CTO of [Univjobs](https://univjobs.ca), a student recruitment platform that helps recent grads connect to meaningful employment.